ringcentral/ringcentral-add-in-framework-js/botTemplate/[TEMPLATE]README.md

 npm run dev
 ```

+## Step.6 Quick Try

+There are 3 bot commands in template.
+Try it with directly messaging bot with `command` or type @bot `command` in a team conversation:

+1. `hello`: bot will response with `hello` as well
+2. `card`: bot will response with an Adaptive Card
+3. `dialog` (need support for `interactive messages`): bot will response with an Adaptive Card with buttons to open `Modal Dialog`.

 ### Additional Note

 - [Adaptive Cards Designer](https://adaptivecards.io/designer/) is a great online tool to design your Adaptive Cards.
 Json files under `src/server/adaptiveCards` follow the same format as in `CARD PAYLOAD EDITOR`, so you can design your card on [Adaptive Cards Designer](https://adaptivecards.io/designer/) and copy over the payload directly.